mkushnir/mncommon/README.md

 mrkcommon/logging.h
 ===================

 A thin wrapper over _syslog(3)_ mostly for debugging purposes.
-Adaptor over _syslog(3)_ and user-defined _FILE *_ -based output (for example _stderr_) which is very convenient during program development.
+Adapter over _syslog(3)_ and user-defined _FILE *_ -based output (for example _stderr_) which is very convenient during program development.